Kate Marvel

 Kate Marvel is a climate scientist and science writer based in New York City.
-She is an Associate Research Scientist at NASA Goddard Institute for Space Studies and Columbia Engineering's Department of Applied Physics and Mathematics, and writes regularly for Scientific American in her column "Hot Planet."
+She is a senior scientist at Project Drawdown and was formerly an associate research scientist at NASA Goddard Institute for Space Studies and Columbia Engineering's Department of Applied Physics and Mathematics.

 Education and early career

 Marvel attended the University of California at Berkeley, where she received her Bachelor of Arts degree in physics and astronomy in 2003.
 She received her PhD in 2008 in theoretical physics from University of Cambridge as a Gates Scholar and member of Trinity College.
 Following her PhD, she shifted her focus to climate science and energy as a Postdoctoral Science Fellow at the Center for International Security and Cooperation at Stanford University and at the Carnegie Institution for Science in the Department of Global Ecology.
 She continued that trajectory as a postdoctoral fellow at the Lawrence Livermore National Laboratory before joining the research faculty at NASA Goddard Institute for Space Studies and Columbia University.
+Marvel left the Goddard Institute at the end of 2022.